 I also keep the series published to honor my journey that’s representative of that of so many of us; that we each have to find our own way in midlife, recognize that the things that used to work for us in our 20’s and 30’s often no longer do in midlife.
 We need to stay open to trying new things and start pursuing a long-term strategy for health & wellness in midlife that makes us feel nourished, happy, and thriving.
 If you’d like more, please join the list and you’ll get the Guide To Thrive as your free gift.

 This post contains affiliate links, using them to shop is a great way to support this site.

 month #8 update

-Here’s what I’ve learned in month #8 of sticking to the protocol – workout 6 days a week for an hour a day, with two of those days spent strength training:
+Here’s what I’ve learned in month #8 of sticking to the protocol – workout 6 days a week for an hour a day.
+Two of those days I spend strength training:

 Last month, I began to notice this lifestyle has started to feel like a logistical and time problem.
 It had become this big overwhelming thing.
 I know myself and when I feel this way I’m in real danger of giving up and walking away.
 So, I also did an assessment of where I was at and I noted two weak links.

 - I hit a plateau in my weight loss.

 After some analysis, I realized that the problem was that I’d get my hour of intense exercise in, but then I still had to walk the dogs.
 Also, my natural preference is to run or walk instead of strength train.
 I was doing some online strength training at home, but I wasn’t feeling like I was working hard enough.
 So, I added high-intensity interval training BootCamp – 3x/week.